 The Pelican doggedly rolled her way westward.
 The passengers were sick, battered and panicky.
 When the Pelican entered the Endeavor Shoals, rip current waves began washing over the starboard side.
 The passengers in terror stampeded to the port side.
 The boat lost all stability and quickly capsized.
 Forty-five people including the Captain were drowned.
 Nineteen people somehow survived and were picked up by nearby fishing boats.
 The tragedy happened so fast Ditch Plains Station was unable to respond.
 Coast Guard helicopters searched for weeks afterward for victims.
 Much stricter regulations on commercial party boat fishing vessels were passed as a result of this disaster.

 In recent years Montauk Station has kept busy.
 1979 is a good example.
 In that year almost 300 SAR cases were handled and 729 people were assisted.
 Not all cases are SAR related.
-During the summer of 1979, a trawler brought back to Star Island a particular hot cargo, in its net a live, but undetonated depth charge.
-The entire Island was evacuated when Suffolk County Police bomb squad and Naval Demolitions experts from New Jersey defused this hot potato.
+During the summer of 1979, a trawler brought a particularly hot cargo back to Star Island, in its net was a live, but undetonated depth charge.
+The entire Island was evacuated when the Suffolk County Police bomb squad and Naval Demolitions experts from New Jersey defused this hot potato.